If you would like to read my review of the last episode, click here.

 Running Time: 43mins

-Continuing with the election day saga, this episode focused on Rowan leading up to election day.
-The fact that the promos for this episode hinted at revealing who shot Vargas and that this episode focuses mostly on Rowan was no coincidence but we’ll get back to that later.
+Continuing with the election day saga, this episode focused on Eli leading up to election day.
+The fact that the promos for this episode hinted at revealing who shot Vargas and that this episode focuses mostly on Eli was no coincidence but we’ll get back to that later.

 The episode started off with him sitting in a class being taught by one of his old colleagues, a woman named Sandra (Tonya Pinkins).
 The two then reconnected and reminisced with one another.
 They talked about their appreciation of dinosaurs and dinosaur bones.
 He definitely came out of his shell here and opened himself up in a way that we haven’t quite seen before.